Go directly to content Go directly to menu Go directly to menu

 Göta Canal’s biggest attraction is Berg’s locks.
 During the summer, thousands of boats pass on Göta Canal and it is truly a spectacle to see how the masses of water flow in the locks.
 Photo: Sophia Bergholm

-Göta Canal is open for boat traffic from May 6 – September 27, 2025, but Bergs locks are worth a visit all year round.
+Göta canal is open for boat traffic May 5 – September 27, 2026, but the location Berg’s locks is worth a visit all year round.

-Ship ahoy!
-If you have your own leisure boat, it’s almost a given that at some point in life you will travel at your own pace along Göta Canal.
-Imagine bobbing along with the waves at a few knots and enjoying the boating life in this harbor idyll, dropping anchor and discovering all the sights in the area!
+Ahoy!
+If you own a leisure boat, it’s almost a given that at some point in life you travel at your own pace along Göta Canal.
+Imagine bobbing along with the waves at a few knots and enjoying boat life in this harbor idyll, drop anchor and discover all the sights in the area!

-In order to travel with your own boat along Göta Canal, you need a so-called canal ticket.
-The price varies depending on the size of your boat, how far you will travel, and what time of the season you are traveling.
+To be able to travel with your own boat along Göta Canal, you need a so-called canal ticket.
+The price varies depending on the size of your boat, how far you are traveling, and what time of the season you are going.

 Cruise ship on Göta Canal